Resigning from a Job: How to Resign from Your Job and Write a Letter of Resignation in 2023

 5. Offer Assistance (help finish out your last days)

-Finish the short resignation letter with an offer for assistance in finding a replacement, training them, or helping with project transitions before you leave the company.
+Finish the short resignation letter with an offer for Assistance in finding a replacement, training them, or helping with project transitions before you leave the company.
 Remain as generous and polite as possible.
-This may just pave the way for future referrals and great reviews.
+This may pave the way for future referrals and great reviews.

 The support and personal development you’ve provided has helped my career immensely.
 If I can help or answer any questions during this transition, please let me know.